 Stedman and colleagues (2010) noted that Waldenstrom macroglobulinemia (WM) is a B-cell disorder characterized by the infiltration of the bone marrow (BM) with lympho-plasmacytic cells, as well as detection of an IgM monoclonal gammopathy in the serum.
 Waldenstrom macroglobulinemia is an incurable disease, with an overall medial survival of only 5 to 6 years.
 First-line therapy of WM has been based on single-agent or combination therapy with alkylator agents (e.g., chlorambucil or cyclophasphamide), nucleoside analogs (cladribine or fludarabine), and the monoclonal antibody rituximab.
 Novel therapeutic agents that have demonstrated efficacy in WM include thalidomide, lenalidomide, bortezomib, everolimus, Atacicept, and perifosine.
 The range of the ORR to these agents is between 25 to 80 %.
 Ongoing and planned future clinical trials include those using protein-kinase C inhibitors such as enzastaurin, new proteasome inhibitors such as carfilzomib, histone deacetylase inhibitors such as panobinostat, humanized CD20 antibodies such as ofatumumab, and additional alkylating agents such as bendamustine.
 These agents, when compared to traditional chemotherapeutic agents, may lead in the future to higher responses, longer remissions and better quality of life for patients with WM.

-The NCCN's Drugs & Biologics Compendium (2012) recommends the use of ofatumumab in Waldenström's Macroglobulinemia/Lymphoplasmacytic Lymphoma as a single-agent or combination salvage therapy in rituximab-intolerant patients for disease that does not respond to primary therapy or for progressive or relapsed disease.
+The NCCN's Drugs & Biologics Compendium (2015) recommends the use of ofatumumab in Waldenström's Macroglobulinemia/Lymphoplasmacytic Lymphoma as a single-agent or combination therapy in rituximab-intolerant patients for previously treated disease that does not respond to primary therapy or for progressive or relapsed disease.

 In a case study, Pranzatelli and associates (2012) used ofatumumab in the treatment of a rituximab-allergic child with severe, chronic-relapsing, opsoclonus-myoclonus syndrome (OMS), characterized by persistent cerebrospinal fluid (CSF) B-cell expansion and T-cell dysregulation.
 The patient had relapsed despite chemotherapy, plasma exchange with immunoadsorption, and resection of ganglio-neuroblastoma, detected 3 years after OMS onset.
 The 4 ofatumumab infusions (1,195 mg/m(2) total dose) were well- tolerated, and CSF B-cell expansion was eliminated.
 No further relapses have occurred in 3 years, but he remains on low-dose adrenocorticotropic hormone with neuropsychiatric residuals of OMS.
 The effectiveness of ofatumumab in the treatment of OMS needs to be examined in well-designed studies.